 Identifying and validating the effectiveness of hybrid threat responses

 As a NATO-accredited international military organisation – although not a part of the NATO Command Structure – StratCom wanted to increase its support for democratic states with a more conclusive way of identifying and validating the effectiveness of responses to hybrid threats, prior to taking any action.
-To do this, they enlisted 4C Strategies, who have extensive experience within risk management, countering disinformation, and minimizing the risk of cyber-attacks, as well as planning and carrying out exercises within the military and non-military sectors.
+To do this, they enlisted 4C Strategies, who have extensive experience within risk management, countering disinformation, and minimising the risk of cyber-attacks, as well as planning and carrying out exercises within the military and non-military sectors.

 “We combined our skill sets to create a risk management model that could be used to not only map hybrid risks and possible outcomes, but also incorporate the concept of barriers as risk mitigation measures for StratCom” says Jonatan Jürisoo, Partner and Senior Consultant at 4C Strategies.
 “The model was then stress-tested with typical hybrid risk scenarios.”